MHDtA-dev/VKFS/README.md

 ## VKFS is a cross-platform C++ library that allows you to quickly create basic Vulkan objects for further work, such as Instance, Physical Device, Device, Command queues, Command buffer and synchronization objects.

 Note: The library is currently under development and may contain bugs or some missing functionality.
+"Hello Triangle" project will be published later.

 ## Objects: